 My career has progressed in such a way that I started managing managers only a year after I was first charged with operating a team.
 At the time, things were moving so fast, and I had so much on my plate that I took it in stride and never thought much about it.
-Only in the past year, when my direct reports started managing managers as well and I have been observing the challenges they were experiencing, did I begin to conceptualize for myself the particular demands managing managers has on a leader.
+Only in the past year, when my direct reports started managing managers as well, did I begin to conceptualize for myself the particular challenges managing managers poses on a leader.

 For starters, the stakes are much higher.